Help me find...

 The following information is meant to help those interested in further information about the process.
 It begins with a theological understanding of marriage, the laws of the Catholic Church regarding marriage, the rationale and grounds for a declaration of nullity, and the procedure and costs for petitioning in the Diocese of Honolulu.

 If you are a respondent in a cause being heard by the Tribunal of the Diocese of Honolulu, click here for a fillable form in which you can make your declarations.
 You can type directly into this form, print it out, sign it, and mail to the Tribunal office.
+You can also scan and email the form to us, although it must have your signature.
 It includes a witness list.
 If you prefer to fill the form out by hand instead, you can print out the form and then fill it in (please print).